CDL68/CDL68.github.io/README.txt

 #ATTENTION

-The api data has been protect by RIT, if you want to have a look of the website with the api data, please contact me dxc7165@g.rit.edu .
+The api data has been protect by RIT, it's no longer available .